Foods that are high in vitamin D are crucial for keeping your body healthy.

 Low in fat and high in protein, eggs have long been known as a nutritional powerhouse, and they’re a great source of vitamin D as well.
 Try them scrambled, poached or, rather appropriately, sunny side up, to give your vitamin D levels a boost.

 Pork is pretty high up the vitamin D scale, beaten only by options like beef liver.
-Add pork chops or steaks to your regular dinner rotation and you’ll get a nutritious hit of the vitamin (even better, cook them on a barbecue in the sunshine!)
+Add pork chops or a medium cooked steak to your regular dinner rotation and you’ll get a nutritious hit of the vitamin (even better, cook them on a barbecue in the sunshine!)

 You probably already know that milk is good for your bones, but it’s not just because of its calcium content.
 Whether you pour it over your cornflakes, stir it into your tea or blend it with fruit to make a smoothie, you’re adding a little extra vitamin D to your day.